mikevalstar/mikevalstar_com3/src/pages/about.md

 ---
-title: Home
+title: About
-template: home.hbt
+template: page.hbt
 ---

-An informative article.
+This is the about page